gingerbeardman/monkey.tmbundle/README.md

 **2011-03-15**
 - Fixed missing variable declaration in template app
 - Added references to ⌘R and F13 in readme
+- Added github tag for automatic download generation

 **2011-03-14**
 - Added OnSuspend/OnResume to template app